Calculate your maximum rate for basic auto insurance coverage by providing details about your driving and insurance history.

 The grid applies only to basic auto insurance coverage.
 This coverage includes third-party liability (bodily injury & property damage tort), accident benefits, and direct compensation property damage (DCPD).

 The AIRB sets the rates (also known as premiums) for third-party liability and accident benefits, and your insurance company sets the rates for DCPD.
-Your insurance company determines the rate for additional coverage such as collision, comprehensive, all perils, and specified perils.
+Your insurance company also determines the rate for additional coverage such as collision, comprehensive, all/specified perils endorsements.

 Less than 10 per cent of Alberta drivers are grid rated, comprised mostly of new and less experienced drivers with less than eight years of driving experience.

 New and less experienced drivers with driver training start at 10 per cent below the base rate, or entry-level premium (Grid step -2).
-Their rate can decrease as they gain experience and drive without claims and convictions.
+Their rate can also decrease as they gain experience and drive without claims or convictions.

-Conversely, each at-fault claim move drives five steps up the grid.
+Conversely, each at-fault claim increases their rate by five steps.
 Convictions and at-fault claims result in surcharges on your insurance rate.

 The Grid Rate Calculator works best by entering the most accurate information possible.
 Information entered is not tracked or collected.